jgleiser/simple-php-smarty-blog/README.md

 This was coded as an academic assignment on 2010 for a web programming class.
 There is code that doesn't follow best practices like the JS files, maybe will update it at some point.
+Also template files can be worked in a better way adding a base template that can be extended than including specific templates for menu and headers for example in every other template.

 To run you will need:
 - HTTP server (Apache or Nginx)